Wisdom teeth – despite the pleasant name, they can cause a whole lot of trouble!

 At Biscayne Dental & Facial Aesthetics in Miami, wisdom teeth removal is fast and easy.
 The Center has years of experience with quick, painless extraction of impacted third molars.
 Generally, the excess teeth can be removed in just one short session.

 The secret to the process: Dr. Julio.

 Dr. Julio E. Hernandez, D.M.D., is one of the leading dentists in South Florida.
 He offers more than two decades of experience in orthodontics, post-orthodontics, and cosmetic dentistry.
 An expert who blends art and science in crafting beautiful smiles, Dr. Julio shares his expertise on many television shows.
 In the Sunshine State and beyond, people trust Dr. Julio with their teeth!

 Don’t wait until wisdom teeth cause trouble: Get them removed the easy way.
-To find out more, contact Biscayne Wellness Center today.
+To find out more, contact Biscayne Dental & Facial Aesthetics today.